-Private/alternative loans are used to help bridge the gap between the actual cost of your education and the amount of assistance available through federal and state aid programs.
+Private/alternative loans may be used to help bridge a gap between the actual cost of your education and the amount of assistance available through federal and state aid programs.
 It is important to do some research and explore your options when choosing an alternative loan lender.

 UW Colleges FAST Choice will assist you in choosing a private/alternative loan lender via its beneficial borrowing essentials tutorial and a side-by-side comparison of selected lenders.
 In FAST Choice, individual lender disclosure information is available.